-The Sold Items Export doesn’t include important transaction information like transaction ID, tax collected, modifiers, or cashier name.
+The Sold Items Export didn’t include important transaction information like transaction ID, tax collected, modifiers, or cashier name.
 A detailed breakdown of sales by item can now be found in the Transactions by Item Export from the Transactions Table.
 This export provides you with more detailed information regarding each item you’ve sold and gives you more control over your exports with the ability to filter a search across any date range.

 - Returns Export

-The Returns Export is unable to easily accommodate split-tender returns.
+The Returns Export was unable to easily accommodate split-tender returns.
 Now, more detailed information regarding return transactions can be found and filtered in the Transactions Export.
 It’s now easier than ever to find what you’re looking for.
 Visit the Transactions Table to filter your search by sale type, item, department, category, customer name, transaction date and more, then download your returns data.

 - Returned Items Export